 - Melt the chocolate over, not in, a pan of simmering water.
 Use a double boiler if you have one, or suspend a glass mixing bowl over a pan of water, making sure the bottom of the bowl doesn't touch the water.

 - You can also melt chocolate in the microwave.
-Check and stirring it at 30 second intervals.
+Check and stir it at 30-second intervals.
 Remove the bowl from the heat or from the microwave when there are still a few lumps of chocolate.
 They will melt in the heat of the melted chocolate.

 - Allow the clusters to cool at room temperature until the chocolate has set.
 If you can't wait, pop them in the fridge to cool.

-👍🏼Top Tips to make the best chocolate-covered nuts
+Top Tips to make the best chocolate-covered nut clusters

-Use quality dark chocolate.
-A high-quality chocolate with at least 70% cocoa also improves the flavour immensely.
-However, you can also use your favourite chocolate chips, dairy-free or sugar-free.
+- Use quality dark chocolate.
+A high-quality chocolate with at least 70% cocoa also improves the flavor immensely.
+However, you can also use your favorite chocolate chips, dairy-free or sugar-free.
 Keep this snack vegan by using vegan chocolate chips.

-Use salted and unsalted.
-For the best flavour and interest, I like to use a mix of salted and unsalted nuts.
+- Use salted and unsalted.
+For the best flavor and interest, I like to use a mix of salted and unsalted nuts.
 For example, in this recipe, I used roasted salted pumpkin seeds and roasted salted peanuts, but unsalted cashews and pecans.

-Use a variety of dried fruit.
-Using sweet dried fruit like dried cranberries, blueberries or cherries gives that sweet and salty contrast in flavours that is so appealing!
+- Use a variety of dried fruit.
+Using sweet dried fruit like dried cranberries, blueberries or cherries gives that sweet and salty contrast in flavors that is so appealing!

-Use your favourite dried fruits and nuts.
+Use your favorite dried fruits and nuts.
 You can use as many or as few as you like.

 Add shredded or toasted coconut if you'd like.